OPPO Find X9 First Impressions: Is This Worth Waiting For?

 Find X9

 There’s no LTPO display support and it’s still using USB 2.0 speeds, which is outdated for a phone this premium.
-Oh, and the support for telemacro.
+And the lack of telemacro too.

 Final Words